fakemaria/qa_technical_challenge/README.md

 ## run test in isolation

+yarn run cypress open

+This will open cypress GUI and test can be run from there.
+To run a singles test for debugging purposes the property .only can be added to each it.

 ## run the whole suite from terminal in headless mode

 yarn run cypress run

-This will open cypress GUI and test can be run from there.
-To run a singles test for debugging purposes the property .only can be added to each it.
+1. Browser Selection:
+- To specify a browser add that option "--browser browsername"
+  - The list of brosers available are: a electron
+   b chrome
+   c chromium
+   d chrome:canary
+   e edge
+   f firefox
+2. Specifying a Specific Test File:
+   - To run a specific test file: yarn run cypress run --spec path/to/your/test/file.spec.js

 ## run the whole suite from terminal in Cypress cloud in headless mode

+Same rules regarding browser selection or specifying a test file applies from previous example.

 npx cypress run --record --key 74b72177-1741-4496-a2c2-3d48c0467867